Design strategy for a trading company

 These approaches generated some very good ideas for the future of the company and it products, and I feel that they would have certainly helped lift the company’s offering above that of its competitors.
 Sadly, the company decided that they wanted to follow a different direction.
 I would be very keen to evolve this approach and develop it for use in other companies, so that it can be brought to properly benefit them instead.
 If you are interested in this approach, and would like to apply it at your company, please let me know!

-UX advocacy within various companies
+UX advocacy

 Sharing the benefits of UX with colleagues and clients